 The Department of Statistics is the birthplace of the R Project.
 Founded in 1996 by Associate Professors Robert Gentleman and Ross Ihaka.
 R is a programming language and environment for statistical computing and graphics.
-It is taught around the world and is used by Ivy League universities, Google, Uber, and many more organisations.
+It is taught around the world and is used by lvy League universities, Google, Uber, and many more organisations.

-Both Computer Science and Statistics make a significant contribution to the Data Science specialisation.
-The University of Auckland is ranked first in New Zealand for statistics and operational research.
+Both Computer Science and Statistics make significant contributions to the Data Science specialisation.